 4. Trust yourself to build strong relationships.

-For many of us, the word “networking” makes our heart race and our hands sweat.
+For many of us, the word “networking” makes our hearts race and our hands sweat.
 But relationship building—both inside and outside your office walls—is critical to your daily job satisfaction and future goals.
 You don’t need to force relationships or put on a fake front with people.
-But it’s wise to identify the coworkers you admire and would like to emulate, and show interest in their work.
+But it’s wise to identify the coworkers you admire and would like to emulate and show interest in their work.
 Make an extra effort with your clients so that all of them can speak highly of your ethics and character.
 Little steps made in work-related relationships can go a long way toward helping you enjoy your work today and get ahead tomorrow.

 5. Say only kind words.

 Gossip can be a career killer, ladies.
 Talking behind someone’s back reflects poorly on your character, and nothing can hurt you at work more than that.